paritytech/desub/README.md

 - [x] V14

 ### (Tentative) Release & Maintenence
-#### Note: Release description is in no way complete because of current & active development for legacy desub types & scale-info based types
-	- it is purely here as a record for things that _should_ be taken into account in the future
+#### Note: Release description is in no way complete because of current & active development for legacy desub types & scale-info based types. it is purely here as a record for things that _should_ be taken into account in the future

 - Depending on changes in legacy desub code, bump version in Cargo.toml for `extras/`, `core/`
 - note `upgrade-blocks` present [here](https://github.com/polkadot-js/api/tree/master/packages/types-known/src/upgrades) and in Polkadot release notes [here](https://github.com/paritytech/polkadot/releases) and modify the hard-coded upgrade blocks as necessary in the desub `runtimes.rs` file.